SamG-95/NVIDIA-Project/README.md

 INSTRUCTIONS THAT I USED (Apparently you can do it easier using the .onnx from the start):

-1. Extract the type_ds dataset, and move it into
+1a.
+Extract the type_ds dataset, and move it into
 > jetson-inference/python/training/classification/data

+1b.
+Download the train.py file, and move it into
+> jetson-inference/python/training/classification

 2. On your nano, change directories into
 > jetson-inference/python/training/classification/data